awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-pyspark-extensions-glue-context.md

   + `partitionPredicate` – Partitions satisfying this predicate are transitioned\.
 Files within the retention period in these partitions are not transitioned\.
 Set to `""` – empty by default\.
   + `excludeStorageClasses` – Files with storage class in the `excludeStorageClasses` set are not transitioned\.
 The default is `Set()` – an empty set\.
   + `manifestFilePath` – An optional path for manifest file generation\.
 All files that were successfully transitioned are recorded in `Success.csv`, and those that failed in `Failed.csv`
-  + `accountId` – The AWS account ID to run the transition transform\.
+  + `accountId` – The Amazon Web Services account ID to run the transition transform\.
 Mandatory for this transform\.
   + `roleArn` – The AWS role to run the transition transform\.
 Mandatory for this transform\.
 + `transformation_ctx` – The transformation context to use \(optional\)\.
 Used in the manifest file path\.
 + `catalog_id` – The catalog ID of the Data Catalog being accessed \(the account ID of the Data Catalog\)\.
 Set to `None` by default\. `None` defaults to the catalog ID of the calling account in the service\.